Be in the know when you or someone you care for is suffering from epileptic seizures.

 Focal impaired awareness (Complex Partial)

 -The person may be in and out of consciousness

--They may not be able to answer questions and appear to be ‘zoned out’
+-They may not be able to answer questions or appear to be ‘zoned out’.

 As with all seizures, each person and seizure type will experience different stages of a seizure.
 Some experience all four stages whereas some experience only one.
 To understand the four stages, here is an overview and a link to further information.

 Prodromal (A stage that isn’t experienced by many) - Symptoms that appear days before a seizure.
 Symptoms to look for are depression, anger, poor sleep, anxiety, GI or Urinary issues.